Updated: August, 2021

-- Work with your students on strategies to help them realize that they have to keep control of the thoughts in their brain and be really careful about what they say out their mouth.
-One strategy to teach is that in situations like this we need to use what we call a “brain thought-to-talk filter.”
+Work with your students on strategies to help them realize that they have to keep control of the thoughts in their brain and be really careful about what they say.
+One strategy to teach is that in situations like this, we need to use what we call a “brain thought-to-talk filter.”
 Explain that we use our brain filters when we have less than positive thoughts and/or feelings about another person.
 We use a brain filter to make sure we don't say out loud what we are thinking in our brains.

-- As the adult runs the group across different sessions, if any student expresses a negative thought to someone else in the room, stop and re-explore the need to use the thought-to-talk filter.
+- If any student expresses a negative thought to someone else in the room, stop and re-explore the need to use the thought-to-talk filter.
 Have the student or adult who received the negative comment write down how the negative messages made him think and feel.

 - Give more attention to the student who was hurt by the message than to the person who said it.
 Explore how the student who was hurt probably wants to say something non-complimentary back.
 Explore how this can just lead to more and more negative thinking (and talking) on everyone’s part.